Sergeant major: France

-Indonesia

-In the Indonesian Armed Forces, the rank is known as sersan mayor and is the most senior sergeant rank.

-Israel Defense Forces

-The רב-סמל מתקדם (Rav samal mitkadem, "sergeant major") and the רב-סמל בכיר (Rav samal bakhír, "command sergeant major") are both non-commissioned officers (נגדים) ranks in the Israel Defense Forces (IDF).
-Because the IDF is an integrated force, they have a unique rank structure.
-IDF ranks are the same in all services (army, navy, air force, etc.).
-The ranks are derived from those of the paramilitary Haganah developed in the British Mandate of Palestine period to protect the Yishuv.
-This origin is reflected in the slightly compacted IDF rank structure.

 United States

 United States Army

 In the U.S. Army, sergeant major (SGM) refers to both a military rank and a personnel slot, or position title.
 It is the highest enlisted rank, just above first sergeant and master sergeant, with a pay grade of E–9, NATO rank OR–9.

 The leadership variation – command sergeant major (CSM) – is the senior enlisted advisor to the commanding officer.
 The leadership position carries with it certain ceremonial functions such as caring for the unit's colors (flag).
 Additionally, CSMs serve as monitors of, and advocates for, the enlisted soldiers in the command.
 This position mostly exists in units of battalion size and larger.

 SGMs and CSMs serving in nominative positions (a position rated by a general officer or a civilian on the senior executive service payscale) will wear the nominative senior enlisted leader insignia.
-All other Sergeants Major serving commanders at or below Colonel wear their designated branch insignia.
+All other sergeants major serving commanders at or below colonel wear their designated branch insignia.

 Both the SGM and CSM are referred to, and addressed as, "Sergeant Major".
 The Sergeant Major of the Army is a separate and unique position, but is still addressed as "Sergeant Major".

 United States Marine Corps

 In the United States Marine Corps, sergeant major is the ninth and highest enlisted rank, just above first sergeant, and equal in pay grade to master gunnery sergeant, although the two have different responsibilities.
-Sergeant major is both a rank and a billet (job).
+While sergeant major is a rank, the official billet of marines in this position is command senior enlisted leader.
+Marine sergeants major must have been a first sergeant to be promoted to this rank; master sergeants cannot be.
 Marine Corps sergeants major serve as the senior enlisted marine in the Corps' units of battalion, squadron or higher echelon, as the unit commander's senior enlisted advisor and to handle matters of discipline and morale among the enlisted marines.
 Sergeant Major of the Marine Corps is a separate and unique position.